 This is a global challenge and Tata Steel are willing to collaborate with both individuals/freelancers and other industry participants/universities etc. and solutions can be at any stage of development, from concept to market-ready.

-If you have or are developing solutions, or if you have expertise in this area and would like to get in front of Tata Steel, please click "Apply" to submit your solution/expertise to the Network.
+If you have or are developing solutions, or if you have expertise in the above, please click "Apply" to submit your solution/expertise to the Network.